 Regional Role: Regional Coordinator for North West, North Wales, Shropshire, Staffordshire, West Midlands, Northern Ireland and the Isle of Man.

-As RC Team Leader, Inez’s role will be to ensure that the RC team is working efficiently and effectively to deliver the best possible support to all Trusts and independent hospitals across England, Wales and Northern Ireland.
-Additionally, Inez will focus on the monitoring of consent, compliance and linkability in all hospitals who submit to the NJR.
-By liaising with and supporting the RC team closely, Inez will offer them an escalation point for concerns or queries, and then have the overall responsibility of raising issues with the appropriate agencies.
+As RC Team Leader, Inez’s role ensures that the RC team is working efficiently and effectively to deliver the best possible support to all Trusts and independent hospitals across England, Wales and Northern Ireland.
+Additionally, Inez focuses on the monitoring of consent, compliance and linkability in all hospitals who submit to the NJR.
+By liaising with and supporting the RC team closely, Inez offers them an escalation point for concerns or queries, and then has the overall responsibility of raising issues with the appropriate agencies.

-Commenting on the refocused roles, Inez said: “As a team we are looking forward to working and supporting each other in our new national functions.
-I hope this introduction to the national responsibilities across the team will give all those engaged with the NJR a broader view of our individual remits – and who best to contact for specific queries.”
+Commenting on the refocused roles, Inez said: “As a team we work and support each other in our national functions.
+I hope this gives all those engaged with the NJR a broader view of our individual remits – and who best to contact for specific queries.”

-role involves the identification of NJR records that appear to be incorrect, and bringing these to the attention of hospital units in a timely manner.
-For example, these will include duplicate primaries, revision before primary, hemiarthroplasty operations recorded as revisions, the size mismatch of components, ASA5 procedures, and same day revisions.
-Anita will also monitor units' ‘edit stack’ and records with no traced NHS number.
-She will provide units with reports to help them manage their anomalies more effectively.
+Anita’s National Monitoring role involves the identification of NJR records that appear to be incorrect, and bringing these to the attention of hospital units in a timely manner.
+For example, these include duplicate primaries, revision before primary, hemiarthroplasty operations recorded as revisions, the size mismatch of components, ASA5 procedures, and same day revisions.
+Anita also monitors units' ‘edit stack’ and records with no traced NHS number.
+She provides units with reports to help them manage their anomalies more effectively.
 This work dovetails nicely to data quality and patient safety.
 Furthermore, this supports the work units are already undertaking to improve the quality of their data submissions.

-Carol will work closely with NJR Communication colleagues on the strategy, creation and implementation of NJR training nationwide.
-She will lead on the development of training documentation, materials and processes on behalf of the RC team, and will be the focal point for training new users.
+Carol work more closely with NJR Communication colleagues on the strategy, creation and implementation of NJR training nationwide.
+She leads on the development of training documentation, materials and processes on behalf of the RC team, and is the focal point for training new users.
 For example, this training may include refreshed training manuals, remote training via WebEx and the introduction of online video tutorials for NJR stakeholders.
-Carol will work closely with her RC colleagues, who may identify training gaps or areas of continuing development through trending activity of their individual national functions.
+Carol works closely with her RC colleagues in identifying training gaps, or areas of continuing development through trending activity of their individual national functions.

 For further information or to find out who your local RC is click here, or you can email a member of the RC team by using the email format: email@example.com.